Research Profile

 Research Interests

 My first monograph Outrage in the Age of Reform: Irish Agrarian Violence, Imperial Insecurity, and British Governing Policy, 1830-1845 was published by Cambridge University Press in September 2022.
+The paperback was published in May 2024.
 It is a re-examination of the so-called 'decade of reform' that demonstrates how Ireland – especially Irish agrarian violence – shaped British political culture in previously unappreciated ways.

 My next project will explore the relationship between the British Empire and the constituent Queen's Colleges c.
 1845-1921.

-I am currently writing an article that explores the relationship between Irish nationalism in the Age of O'Connell and its relationship to global humanitarian efforts, such as anti-slavery, and British imperial entanglements in the 1830s and 1840s.
+I have a forthcoming article with English Historical Review that explores the relationship between Irish nationalism in the Age of O'Connell and its relationship to global humanitarian efforts, such as anti-slavery, and British imperial entanglements in the 1830s and 1840s.

 I am co-editor with Dr Heather Laird (UCC, School of English) of the recently published Dwellings in Nineteenth-Centuryan edited collection arising from the Society for Nineteenth Century Ireland's 2021 conference held at UCC.